YunHsiao/Crysknife/README.rst

  Crysknife provides seamless support for multi-plugin architecture, across multiple engine repositories.
 Everything above just works under this kind of multilateral environment.
  Patches will be categorized & processed based on the comment tag from/to each plugin folder automatically.
- Plugin authors can start iterating comfortably from any repository they need.
+ Plugin authors can start iterating comfortably anywhere, anytime.

 To get started, follow the documents here: